Fohdeesha/quanta-brocade/documentation/config.md

 ## Getting Started

-Brocade's CLI is nearly 90% identical to Cisco, with the majority of the differences being related to VLAN configuration.
-This short intro will get you set up with an account, SSH, and an in-band IP for the switch on one VLAN.
+Brocade's CLI is 80% identical to Cisco, with the majority of the differences being related to VLAN configuration.
+This short intro will get you set up with an account, SSH, and an IP for the switch.
 The Layer 3 firmware comes with all ports in VLAN 1 by default, so if you just need layer 2 switching, you can leave the VLAN/virtual interface config as-is and use the out of band management port to talk to the switch.

 To enter the enable level: